 6MWD significantly correlated with age (r = -0.29), height (r = 0.393), weight (r = 0.08), and BMI (r = -0.17).

 Gender equation for Indian individual were: (1) Males: 561.022 - (2.507 × age [years]) + (1.505 × weight [kg]) - (0.055 × height [cm]).
 R2 = 0.288.
 (2)

 Indian females: 30.325 - (0.809 × age [years]) - (2.074 × weight [kg]) + (4.235 × height [cm]).
 R2 = 0.272.

 The equation although have a large error estimate with a low determination coefficient.
 The equation concludes the walking capacity of Indian people.

-6MWT is used to measure the walking capacity of people when they are suffering from respiratory diseases like asthma, coronary heart diseases and people having problems in their knees and hip bones to administer a person’s perception of dyspnea and oxygen saturation in blood during exertion.
+6MWT is used to measure the walking capacity of people when they are suffering from respiratory diseases like asthma, coronary heart disease, and people having problems in their knees and hip bones to administer a person’s perception of dyspnea and oxygen saturation in blood during exertion.

 Here is an example of a different age group with dialysis: